-- Cell phones are permitted to be used in the following designated areas during passing periods and lunch: cafeteria, hallways and outdoors. - Use of electronic devices for educational purposes within the classroom setting will be at the sole discretion of each classroom teacher.
-Failure to follow the directives of the classroom teacher will result in disciplinary action. - Personal laptops and other mobile devices can be used for educational or school-related purposes, but only in the library, cafeteria and classrooms with the permission of the teacher. - When using electronic devices, failure to adhere to the following will result in disciplinary action: - Students must be viewing material that is appropriate for minors in a school setting and in accordance with the Acceptable Use and Internet Safety Policy. - Students must turn off, put away or relinquish any device when requested by any high school staff member. - o Prior to entering a building all headphones and ear pieces must be removed from the ears. - Cell phone ringers shall remain off or on silent at all times.
-Vibrate mode is not permissible. - o Using the school's outlets or USB ports to charge an electronic device is prohibited without permission from staff. - This policy prohibits the use of electronic devices in all restrooms, locker rooms, and any other locations where students and staff "have a reasonable expectation of privacy." - The visual and/or audio recording of other people without permission is unlawful and therefore prohibited on school grounds.
+- Cell phones shall be turned off and stored inside a backpack or locked in a student locker as soon as students enter the building first thing each morning.
+Students shall not access their phones at any time during the school day other than during lunch.
+As soon as lunch ends, students shall return their phones to backpacks and/or lockers for the remainder of the school day. - The use of personal laptops and other mobile devices is not permitted. - Prior to entering a building all headphones and ear pieces must be removed from the ears.
+Headphones and earpieces are only allowed during lunch and when permission is given by classroom teacher for use in the classroom with a school-issued device. - When using electronic devices, failure to adhere to the following will result in disciplinary action: - Students must be viewing material that is appropriate for minors in a school setting and in accordance with the Acceptable Use and Internet Safety Policy. - Students must turn off, put away or relinquish any device when so directed by any staff member. - Cell phone ringers shall remain off or on silent at all times.
+Vibrate mode is not permissible. - Using the school's outlets or USB ports to charge an electronic device is prohibited without permission from staff. - No electronic device shall be used in any restroom, locker room, or any other location where students and staff "have a reasonable expectation of privacy." - The visual and/or audio recording of other people without permission is prohibited on school grounds. - 2.
+Violations other than gross misconduct will result in the following consequences. - 1st offense 2 Lunch Detentions - 2nd offense 2 Lunch Detentions, phone confiscation\, and parent contact - 3rd offense 1 day of In-School Supervision, phone confiscation\, 3 days no phone at school, and parent contact - 4th Offense 3 days of In-School Supervision, phone confiscation\, 10 days no phone at school, and parent contact - 5th Offense Gross Misconduct